CAD

 Introduction

-CMC cloud design environments are virtual on-demand secure design environments.
+CMC cloud VCAD instances are virtual on-demand secure design environments based on the Linux operating system.
 These environments include CAD tool suites and can host Process Design Kits (PDKs).
-This document is a guide for you to use CMC cloud where you can perform your research activities.
+This document is a guide for you to use the CMC cloud in which you can perform your research activities.

-Access to CMC cloud is included with many of the CAD Tools available with your Subscription.
+Access to CMC VCAD cloud is included with your Subscription.
 Direct all your access inquiries to licensing@cmc.ca.

 Logging in